 - 1/2 cup shredded coconut

-- Combine Cool Whip and pudding mix together in a large bowl until well-mixed.
+- Combine Cool Whip and pudding mix together in a large bowl until well-mixed and pudding is dissolved.

 - Stir in remaining ingredients and chill at least two hours.